 Do I need a VPN to use Kodi?
 Not really.
 If you use only free stuff or paid accounts, you don’t need it.
-People often add a VPN on Kodi to hide their identity (illegal actions) or change their region to get access to blocked content in their country (forbidden too).
+People often add a VPN on Kodi to hide their identity (doing illegal actions on Raspberry Pi) or change their region to get access to blocked content in their country (forbidden too).
 So keep a safe usage, do only what you can do on your computer and don’t try to bypass the rules

 Is it possible to install Kodi on Raspbian?
 Yes, if you want to continue using Raspbian on your Raspberry and try Kodi, you can install it directly.
 It’s available in the apt repository (sudo apt install kodi).
 You also need to know that OSMC is based on Raspbian, so you may migrate your current services on OSMC (there are small changes, but not too much)